 The University of Florida is located in Gainesville, FL, which has been ranked the Best Place to Live in the US by Sperling and Sander’s Cities Ranked & Rated.
 The Health Science Center partners with the immediately adjacent UF Health Shands Hospital, the Malcom Randall VA Medical Center, and the UF Health Science Center Regional campus located in Jacksonville, FL.
 Additional major institutes and centers located at UF include the Emerging Pathogens Institute, the Institute of Child Health Policy, the UF Health Cancer Center, the Genetics Institute, the Informatics Institute, ‘HiPerGator2’ high-performance research computing, the Clinical and Translational Science Institute, and the McKnight Brain Institute, all of which provide state-of-the-art environments and access to big data for research and faculty collaborations.

 |Special Instructions to Applicants:

-Applicants must submit a letter of interest, a CV, and list of references.
-Review will begin immediately and continue until the position is filled.
+Applicants must submit a cover letter, CV, and contact information for three references.
+Review of materials will begin August 21, 2017 and continue until appointment is made.

 Final candidate will be required to provide official transcript to the hiring department upon hire.
 A transcript will not be considered "official" if a designation of "Issued to Student" is visible.
 Degrees earned from an education institution outside of the United States are required to be evaluated by a professional credentialing service provider approved by National Association of Credential Evaluation Services (NACES), which can be found at http://www.naces.org/.